Fooxly/vscode-provision-lens/MANUAL.md

 ## 📕 Commands

-- `Help: ProVision` Shows you the manual you are currently reading.
+- `Help: ProVision`: Shows you the manual you are currently reading.
+- `ProVision: List All`: Shows you all the notes in the current file.
+- `ProVision: List Group`: Shows you all the notes in the current file from a specifc group.
 <br/>

 ## 📦 Extensions

 ### ProVision: Bar

 [**ProVision: Bar**](https://marketplace.visualstudio.com/items?itemName=fooxly.provision-bar) provides **easy to use** and **highly customizable** buttons to your statusbar.
 When opening a file it will search for the provided keywords and show you a simple overview of your notes.
 When clicking on a group you get an overview of all your notes in the specified group.

 #### Groups